Renewing Your CDL in Washington

 All non-excepted interstate commercial drivers must submit a medical examiner's certificate when completing the self-certification form.

-You will have to go in person to your local Licensing Services Office to renew your CDL.
+You will have to go in person to your local Department of Licensing office to renew your CDL.
 You will need to provide any updated information, like a new home or business address.
-You may also be required to get a new medical exam.
+You may also be required to have a new Medical Examination Report (Form 649-F).
 To upgrade your CDL, you'll also have to pass additional knowledge tests for the endorsements you're applying for.

 NOTE: The following office locations DO NOT accept credit or debit cards: Coulee Dam, Davenport, Friday Harbor, Forks, Goldendale, Newport, Republic, or South Bend.